zed-industries/zed/docs/src/configuring-languages.md

 - `preferred_line_length`: The recommended maximum line length
 - `soft_wrap`: How to wrap long lines of code

 These settings allow you to maintain specific coding styles across different languages and projects.
+Specifically, the field `soft_wrap` can be:

+- `none`: Do not soft wrap.
+- `prefer_line`: Prefer a single line generally, unless an overly long line is encountered.
+- `editor_width`: Soft wrap lines that overflow the editor.
+- `preferred_line_length`: Soft wrap lines at the preferred line length.

+`formatter`

 ## File Associations